You can view, comment and track the progress of planning applications online.

 When commenting on planning applications

-- You will need to register first and use the secure sign-in service.
+- You will first need to click on 'View and comment on planning applications' above to register and use the secure sign-in service.

 - You will be sent an email when you have registered.
 If you don't get it within a few minutes, check your junk folder.